smitwaman/production-cicd-maven/Stage-1-appserver.md

 13. unzip
 14. net-tools

-We can install them manually as per requirement or use following script to install them
+We can install them manually as per requirement or use following script to install them.
+For more powerful script operations you can prepare python program for same functionality.

 [For script link click here](install.sh)